-To prevent this from happening, we have to re-conceptualize homo sapiens, giving it new meaning and purpose.
+To prevent this from happening, we have to re-conceptualize homo sapiens, give it new meaning and purpose.
 Its nature can no longer be accepted, and neither can its actions.
-We must divert it, disengage it, disarm and brainwash it, if we are to stop going in circles and start moving forward.
+We must divert it, disengage it, disarm and brainwash it, if we’re to stop going in circles and move forward.

 I mean, we could always live on recycled trash, thrive on it even, but that’s the route one takes when left with no choice.

 The numbers are in and the data are clear.
 Energy is not generated out of thin air.
-Bar subatomic reactions that do not concern us, life needs life to feed on in order to sustain itself.
+Bar subatomic reactions that don’t concern us, life needs life to feed on in order to sustain itself.

 It needs to do so wisely, of course, so as not to deplete the host body and the resources it provides.
-We need to savor the stuff we need in order to lead a worthwhile life.
+We have to savor the stuff we need to lead a worthwhile life.
 I mean, we could always live on recycled trash, thrive on it even, but that’s the route one takes when left with no choice.

-In other words, it’s time to do away with the fairy tales and call things as they are, ugly as they may be, so that we may deal with them.
+In other words, it’s time to do away with the fairytales and call things as they are, ugly as they may be, so that we may deal with them.
 We have grown up, remember?
-We are not your average unaware creatures.
+We’re not your average unaware creatures.
 We are sapient beings.
-We are well aware that we have overstepped our boundaries, taking a few bites too many out of the living construct we so depend on.
+We’re well aware that we’ve overstepped our boundaries, taking a few bites too many out of the living construct we depend on.

 When The Excrement Hits The Fan

 Regeneration and sustainability are key, and we must pursue them.
-Without reinvigorating the depleted parts of the world, while making sure we do not strain them anew, our choices remain few and unattractive.
+Without reinvigorating the depleted parts of the world, while making sure we don’t strain them anew, our choices remain few and unattractive.

-We must do this in a way that does not force us to regress to rustic and parochial civilization.
+We must do this in a way that doesn’t force us to regress to rustic and parochial civilization.
 Been there, done that.
 The universe is too big to lose sight of just because we can’t get to grips with our development.

-With the suicidal among us preoccupied on how to engage a moot point, let us explore the issue with a rational, critical mind.
+With the suicidal among us preoccupied on how to engage a moot point, let’s explore the issue with a rational, critical mind.

 Let’s start with an appraisal of our actions.

-What we have done – voracious, mendacious fiesta – we have done at a price.
+What we’ve done – voracious, mendacious fiesta – we’ve done at a price.
 The party was great, but the hangover is greater, massive; lasting.
 Humanity may have raised quality of life for its constituent members over the centuries, improving key parts of everyday living, from healthcare to sanitation, nutrition, culture, political representation, commerce and scientific knowledge, but it has done so at a price: at the cost of the earth’s biomass and biodiversity.
-Mass-wise, what we have razed and crushed and swept away in the process of our development is immeasurable.
+Mass-wise, what we’ve razed and crushed and swept away is immeasurable.

-The only way to grasp the figure is to examine the byproducts our development has left behind, gaging what came in.
-Input equals output, after all, so, by the power of very simple mathematics, we are able to grasp the amount of raw material we have consumed over the centuries by focusing on the scum we have left behind.
-I use the term scum deliberately, because pollution is a euphemism for refuse, trash and other waste material that does not adequately capture the simplicity of the process.
-In plain words, it’s ‘in one way, out the other’.
+The only way to grasp the figure is to examine the byproducts of our development, gaging what came in.
+Input equals output, after all.
+By the power of simple mathematics, let’s grasp the amount of raw material we’ve consumed over the centuries by focusing on the scum/waste we’ve left behind.
+(I use the terms scum/waste deliberately, because pollution is a euphemism for refuse, trash and other waste material that doesn’t capture the simplicity of the process, ‘do something, something gets left behind,’ which in terms of waste is ‘in one way, out the other.’)

 Like the trail of fecal and urinal material left behind by… any other living organism, our pollution tells our species’ story